SeitaBV/timely-beliefs/README.md

     >>> `df["accuracy"] = 1 - df["wape"]`

 [A more detailed discussion of accuracy and error metrics can be found here.](timely_beliefs/docs/accuracy.md)

+## Generating new forecasts

+New forecasts can be generated from a given BeliefsDataFrame by passing an `sktime` forecaster to the `form_beliefs` method.
+This method takes a `belief_time` and an `event_start` (for a single forecast) or `event_time_window` (for a number of forecasts from a fixed viewpoint).
+The `source` defines how the forecast should be attributed in the resulting BeliefsDataFrame.

+This feature currently only supports BeliefsDataFrames containing a single deterministic belief per event, by a single source.

 ## Visualisation